FOR A SAFER SPACE

 Complex trauma

-- Multiple traumas experienced resulting in persistent feelings of shame, guilt affecting well-being.
+- Multiple traumas experienced resulting in persistent feelings of shame, guilt

 Compulsion